zaproxy/zaproxy-website/site/content/blog/2024-01-03-2023-in-review/index.md

 ### ZAP Chat Video

-This year we decided review the year as a [ZAP Chat](/zap-chat/) episode:
+This year we decided to review the year as a [ZAP Chat](/zap-chat/) episode:

 {{<youtube uuid="VPVuxftv99A">}}